Infinite-dimensional stochastic differential equations and tail $ \sigma$-fields: Introduction.

-The study of ISDEs was initiated by Lang \cite{lang.1,lang.2}, and continued by Fritz \cite{Fr}, and the second author \cite{T2}, and others.
-In their works, free potentials $ \Phi $ are assumed to be zero and interaction potentials $\Psi $ are of class $ C_0^3 (\Rd )$ or exponentially decay at infinity.
-Such a restriction on $ \Psi $ excludes polynomial decay and logarithmic growth interaction potentials, which are important from the view point of statistical physics and random matrix theory.
+The study of ISDEs was initiated by Lang \cite{lang.1,lang.2}, and continued by Shiga \cite{shiga}, Fritz \cite{Fr}, and the second author \cite{T2}, and others.
+In their respective work, the free potential $ \Phi $ is assumed to be zero and interaction potentials $\Psi $ are of class $ C_0^3 (\Rd )$ or exponentially decay at infinity.
+This restriction on $ \Psi $ excludes polynomial decay and logarithmic growth interaction potentials, which are essential from the viewpoint of statistical physics and random matrix theory.
 The following are examples of such ISDEs.